orangehill/bootstrap-session-timeout/README.md

 });
 ```

-**With onWorn Callback**
+**With onWarn Callback**

 Shows the "Warning!" alert after one minute.
-If user takes no action, after one more minute the browser is redirected to `redirUrl`.
+If user takes no action (interacts with the page in any way), after one more minute the browser is redirected to `redirUrl`.
+On any user action (mouse, keyboard or touch) the timeout timer is reset.

 ```js
 $.sessionTimeout({